 The online MyAmeriCorps Portal allows members to request Education Award payments and other benefits, such as Forbearance on student loans and Interest Accrual payments.
 In addition to other functions, this automated system lets members view the status of requests for education award payments, provides up to date information on education award balances, and allows users to update contact information, view and print tax statements and forms, and access customized letters certifying a term of service with an AmeriCorps program.
-Members can access MyAmeriCorps directly via the MyAmeriCorps will be covered in a later section in this guide.
+Members can access MyAmeriCorps directly via the MyAmeriCorps log-in page.
+Note: program staff usage and access to MyAmeriCorps will be covered in a later section in this guide.